-- Recipient sells the bitcoin for fiat currency.
+- The recipient sells the Bitcoin for fiat currency.

-- Recipient withdraws the fiat currency to their bank account.
+- The recipient withdraws the fiat currency to their bank account.

 A more efficient method for an Indacoin transfer

-- Buy bitcoin on Indacoin, sending them directly to your recipient’s Payza account.
+- Buy Bitcoin on Indacoin, sending it directly to your recipient’s Payza account.

-Indacoin’s bitcoin prices are significantly higher than the mid-market rate.
-At the time of this writing, for example, the price of bitcoin on Indacoin was US$1,642.
-By comparison, one bitcoin at the mid-market rate is worth US$1,164.
+Indacoin’s Bitcoin prices are significantly higher than the mid-market rate.
+At the time of this writing, for example, the price of Bitcoin on Indacoin was US$1,642.
+By comparison, 1 Bitcoin at the mid-market rate is worth US$1,164.
 We will list the exchanges in USD to demonstrate the flat rates and fees.
 Local currencies will be subject to additional charges.

-The mid-market rate is what your money’s actually worth on the global market compared to another currency.
-It’s the midpoint between worldwide supply and demand for that currency — and the rate banks and transfer services use when they trade among themselves.
+The mid-market rate is what your money is actually worth on the global market compared to another currency.
+It’s the midpoint between worldwide supply and demand for that currency, and the rate banks and transfer services use when they trade among themselves.
 Use it as a baseline to compare against the rates provided by your bank or transfer service.

 - At the mid-market rate, US$1,000 buys you about 0.86 BTC.